phemmelliot/MentChat/README.md

 MentorChat is a chat application for mentors and mentees, where mentees will have access to mentors in a particular field for a token per month, after which the mentees will get paid for successful and useful answers

+#### Usage
+ To get on fast, use the following credentials
+ - email: adegokefemi17@gmail.com
+ - password: password

 #### Features
  - Landing page
    ![Landing page](screenshots/login.png)